Compression Calf Sleeves

 So that is how my day started.

-In my case I bought them without a clear physiological motivation.
+In my case I bought them without a clear motivation.
 I hope they do something beneficial, but deep down I don't really expect they will.

 Not everything has to be proved in a double blind scientific test to be valuable.
 If they make me feel good, I'm ok with that.
 I don't feel any need to buy into the pseudo-science bullshit that sports apparel companies love to rabbit on about.